What is Step Dancing?

-There are many types of Scottish dancing in addition to Country Dancing, and the RSCDS recognise the importance of each within the Scottish cultural and historical background.
+There are many types of Scottish dancing in addition to Country Dancing, and the RSCDS recognises the importance of each within the Scottish cultural and historical background.
 While the RSCDS mainly focuses on Country Dancing, we also aim to promote and develop related types of Scottish dance, one of which is Step Dancing.

 We hope that you will learn more about Step Dancing and perhaps pursue this wonderful form of dance in addition to Country Dancing!

-Step dances can be solo dances, or for two or more dancers.
+Step Dances can be solo dances, or for two or more dancers.
 A Step Dance consists typically of some 6 or 8 steps of 8 bars, often ending with a “close” (chorus).
 The individual movements and steps recur frequently in many dances and show the combined influences of the Scottish, French and Irish traditions.
 The marriage of movement and music is nowhere more apparent or more necessary than in the performance of step dances.
 This is particularly true in reference to the rhythmic matching of the steps and the tunes.

 The music is very attractive and enjoyable to listen to and generally more gentle in style than the Jigs, Reels and Strathspey tunes danced to by Scottish Country Dancers.
 This reflects the gentler and very elegant dancing, almost balletic in style that characterises these "Ladies" Step Dances.
 Many of the old dances were written for young ladies of the 'big' houses in Scotland.
 These young people of the 18th century would have been encouraged and educated in the arts, including dancing, which was taught by the visiting 'dancie'.

 Excerpts for this section were taken from an article written by Susan Nedderman, and edited by former Chairman Helen Russell.